Methods in Cog & Brain Res

 Overall aims and purpose

-The module aims to introduce students to the methodological foundations of cognitive neuroscience, while giving examples from selected topics in cognition and brain.
+The module aims to introduce students to the methodological foundations of cognitive neuroscience, while providing examples from selected topics in cognition and brain.

 One part of the module will provide specific examples in selected areas of cognition and neuroscience, including patient studies, psychophysics, MRI, EEG and TMS.
 This part is composed of guest lectures talking about one or more research methods in cognition and brain.
 The second part of the module aims to provide in-depth analysis of specific topics within the area of psychology and neuroscience, highlighting the different methods.
 This part includes students’ evaluation and writing about one selected topic in cognition and brain.